-It is not uncommon for men with erectile dysfunction to feel angry, frustrated, sad, or even unsure of themself.
+It is not uncommon for men with erectile dysfunction to feel angry, frustrated, sad, or insecure.
 Such feelings, if not dealt with, can eventually lead to depression.

 Depression that accompanies ED is treatable.
 The first step in overcoming depression is to be honest with yourself, your partner, and your doctor.
 After depression has been brought out into the open, coping with it will be easier and less stressful.

 Diabetes is a common cause of erectile dysfunction (ED).
 Erections depend on blood supply, and diabetes affects the blood vessels and blood supply to all organs -- heart, brain, kidneys, and penis.
 In fact, a man with ED is at risk for heart disease.
 Clinical experience and numerous studies suggest that at least half of all male diabetes patients will experience difficulties with erections.
 Men with diabetes are up to three times more likely to have ED and appear to get it earlier in life.
 The significance...

 Depression is an illness marked by persistent sadness, feelings of hopelessness, and a pessimistic outlook.

 Some of the symptoms of depression include:

 Loss of interest in formerly pleasurable activities (such as sex and hobbies)

 Changes in appetite

 Drug and/or alcohol use

 Depression affects the way one feels about oneself and life in general.
 People who are depressed cannot simply "pull themselves together" and get better.
 Without treatment, symptoms of depression can last indefinitely.
 Appropriate treatment, however, can help most people who suffer from depression get back on track.